 Nelly interrupts her narrative to tell Lockwood that her story has now taken them up to the previous winter.
 She and Lockwood then discuss the possibility of Cathy falling in love with him.
 Huh?!

 Nelly resumes her narrative.
 Edgar presses her for information about his nephew, Linton, wanting to know if he is nearly as bad as his father.
-He confesses that he is ready to die and that he would be OK with Cathy marrying Linton if he wasn't such a "feeble tool to his father" (25.8).
+He confesses that he is ready to die and that he would be okay with Cathy marrying Linton if he wasn't such a "feeble tool to his father" (25.8).

 Linton sends a letter to Edgar begging to see Cathy, but it's so well-written that Nelly figures Heathcliff actually wrote it.